Documentation from the 2017 Jeju Biennale

 HD video, color.
 21.52 min. and archive installation.
 Dimensions variable.
 2017

 The active volcanic mountain is central to both Manchu and Korean cosmology and a multitude of cultural representations speak to its imaginary proportions.
 Through North Korean, South Korean, Manchu, Chinese and English narratives, Tale of One or Many Mountains testifies to some of the numerous stories and projections that surround the mountain.
-Following the rivers that emerge from it and that constitute a liquid border between China, North Korea and Russia, the film offers an alternative perspective onto the vast and contested border region of Northeast Asia and enduring cross-border activities.
+Following the rivers that emerge from it and that constitute a liquid border between China and North Korea, the film is further a meditation on the vast and contested borderlands of Northeast Asia and enduring cross-border activities.

 At the same time, the mountain itself testifies to deep time.
-It precedes the naming of things and the erection of nation state boundaries.
-Both encompassing and uncompromising, the mountain can be seen as a metaphor of the current state of affairs in the region.
-Although volcanic activity was recently measured at the mountain, it lies for the moment dormant, yet it is ever transforming.
+It precedes the naming of things and the erection of nation-state boundaries.
+Both encompassing and uncompromising, the mountain can be seen as a metaphor for the current state of affairs in the region.
+Although volcanic activity was recently measured at the mountain, it lies for the moment dormant, yet it is ever transforming

 Voices: Jane Jin Kaisen, Ma Sun Hee, Meng Xianxiao, Young Sun Oh

 Audio recording of Manchu cosmology kindly lent by Rowena Li

 Color correction: Guston Sondin-Kung

 Research assistance: Shiqi Lin.
 Haeseo Kim, Hayeon Heather Kim

 Translation: Jungweon Mok